canonical/opensearch-dashboards-operator/README.md

 ### Access the Dashboard

-Using information from above, the dashboard URI is construted as
+Using information from above, the dashboard URI is constructed as

 ```text
 https://<IP>:5601